SFML/SFML/tools/xcode/templates/readme.txt

 Question & Answer
 -----------------

   * I want to use Xcode 3.
-Can I use these templates anyway ?
+Can I use these templates anyway?

     No, Xcode 3 and 4 don't have the same template system.
 Therefore these templates won't work with a older version of Xcode.

   * I'm still using SFML 1.6.
-Can I use these templates anyway ?
+Can I use these templates anyway?

     No, these templates were made for SFML 2 only.

   * I would like to add/remove a module of SFML from my current project without creating a new project.
-How can I do that ?
+How can I do that?

     1. select your project in the project navigator panel,
     2. select your project's target on the main area,
     3. go to the "Build Settings" tab,
     4. go down to the bottom,
-    5. set SFML_XXX variable, where XXX is the name of the module to add/remove, to "$(SFML_LINK_PREFIX)sfml-XXX$(SFML_LINK_SUFFIX)" to add it or to "" (nothing) to remove it.
+    5. set SFML_XXX variable, where XXX is the name of the module to add/remove, to "$(SFML_LINK_PREFIX) sfml-XXX$(SFML_LINK_SUFFIX)" to add it or to "" (nothing) to remove it.

   * I changed my mind and would like to switch from dylibs to frameworks or vice versa.
-How can I do that ?
+How can I do that?

     1. select your project in the project navigator panel,
     2. select your project's target on the main area,